 Are You Safe in the ICU?
 5 Missed Diagnoses and How to Protect Yourself

-Posted on behalf of Janet, Jenner & Suggs on Aug 01, 2013 in Medical Malpractice
+Posted on behalf of Janet, Janet & Suggs, LLC on August 1, 2013 in Medical Malpractice Blog Posts

-As a medical malpractice attorney, it never ceases to amaze me how many patients suffer injuries or even die due to missed diagnoses.
+As a medical malpractice attorney in Boston, it never ceases to amaze me how many patients suffer injuries or even die due to missed diagnoses.
 If you think the gravely ill patients in an intensive care unit are shielded from these medical errors, think again.
 A study by Bradford Winters, an associate professor of anesthesiology and critical care medicine, found diagnostic errors are common in intensive care units.
 According to his research, more than twenty five percent of patients who died in an ICU had at least one missed diagnosis!
 He estimates as many as 40,500 ICU adult patients die each year with an unknown medical condition.
+If your loved one has been injured in the ICU and you’re looking for a reputable personal injury attorney in Boston contact Janet, Janet & Suggs today.

 What’s to blame for these potential deadly errors?
 A combination of factors including fatigue, information overload, and time constraints contribute to missed diagnoses.
 The medical errors found in the intensive care unit also plague emergency rooms and hospitals across the country.
 Clearly, we need an overhaul of our approach to patient care in this country.
 In the meantime, there are steps you can take to protect yourself and your loved ones.
 A recent article from the AARP outlined the 5 most frequently missed diagnoses in the ICU.